dstroot/blog-next/data/_posts/2021-07-12-github-copilot.md

 3. Microsoft offers a very extensible Integrated Development Environment (IDE) called Visual Studio Code, or VSCode that many programmers already use.
 GitHub Copilot is available today only as a Visual Studio Code extension.

-> For now, we’re focused on delivering the best experience in Visual Studio Code only.
+> "For now, we’re focused on delivering the best experience in Visual Studio Code only."

 Copilot will create a virtuous circle because **drive programmers to use VSCode** they will be more productive.
 The code suggestions they choose from Copilot will further train Copilot so it will make even better suggestions.
 Programmers save their code on GitHub because eventually it will improve Copilot, which further improves their productivity and code quality.